Inheritance tax on property: what you need to know

 There are several legitimate ways to reduce or eliminate inheritance tax on property.
 Some are automatic; others need active planning during the owner’s lifetime.

 Spouse and civil partner exemption.
-Anything left to a UK-domiciled spouse or civil partner passes free of inheritance tax with no upper limit (gov.uk – Inheritance Tax: passing on home).
+Anything left to a spouse or civil partner passes free of inheritance tax with no upper limit (gov.uk – Inheritance Tax: passing on home).
 For most married couples, the family home passes to the survivor on the first death without any IHT charge, and the unused nil-rate bands transfer too.

 Use both nil-rate bands.
 A married couple who plan their wills carefully can ensure both the standard NRB and the RNRB are used on each death.
 With both allowances combined and transferred, up to £1 million of estate value (including the home) can be passed to children IHT-free.